Features Skin Read Blog Support Download for iOS

 If you've been using an exfoliant consistently for 6 to 8 weeks and seeing zero improvement, first make sure you're using it correctly.
 Are you rinsing when you should be leaving on, or leaving on when you should be rinsing?
 Are you using it often enough. or too often?

-A good rule is to use a product consistently for at least 6–8 weeks before deciding if it's working for you.
+A good rule is to use a product consistently for at least 6 to 8 weeks before deciding if it's working for you.
 Chemical exfoliants improve texture, tone, and clarity, but those changes happen gradually as your skin cycles through cell turnover.

 If you're using the product correctly and still not seeing results, the issue might be the formula itself.
 You can usually find the concentration on the bottle or if you ask customer service nicely.
 For pH, you can also test with pH strips.
 Some products claim to contain acids but use concentrations too low to be effective.
 Others have a pH that's too high, which means the acid isn't in its active form.

 Consider switching to a product with a higher concentration, a lower pH, or a different type of acid.
 Start off slowly.
 Try applying once a week to see how your skin reacts, increasing to two or three times a week if no irritation occurs.
 Still not noticing results after 2 months?
 Switch to a different chemical.
 AHAs and BHAs work differently. glycolic acid targets surface texture and tone, while salicylic acid goes deeper into pores.
+As the Journal of Clinical and Aesthetic Dermatology notes, salicylic acid is oil-soluble, so it can penetrate the sebum-rich follicle rather than just the surface.
 If one isn't working, the other might.

 And if you're scanning product barcodes and still confused about what's actually in your exfoliant, Skinventry can decode the ingredient list and show you the concentration, pH, and exactly how that formula is designed to work.
 Sometimes the answer isn't in the marketing. it's in the label.